 8. Sprinkle about a half of your reserved ground peanuts on your work surface (I highly recommend using wax paper to keep from making a sticky mess on your kitchen counter).
 Divide the dough into two sections and place them separately on top of the ground peanuts.
 Flatten each piece of dough a little trying to shape them into discs while you pat them down.
 Sprinkle the rest of the ground peanuts on top of both discs and press them into the dough, all over the top and sides, until the dough flattens to about one inch high.

 9. Using a large knife, cut each disc straight down the middle.
 You will need to end up with six triangular scones per disc, so cut two more diagonal lines across each disc.
 Transfer the scones to the prepared cookie sheet and flatten them slightly.

 10. Bake for 10 minutes.
 Rotate the cookie sheet so the scones bake evenly and bake for 6 to 8 more minutes.
-If your scones don’t look nice and toasty like mine do you can broil them for a minute or two.
+If your scones don’t look nice and toasty like mine do you can broil them for a minute or two, still at 375.
 Keep an eye on them because they go from toasty to burnt very fast!
 Also – parchment paper is flammable! :)

 11. That’s it!
 Let them cool on the cookie sheet for a minute and then transfer them to a cooling rack.
 Let them cool completely before storing them.

 * I usually make these with just Stevia, but they do taste nicer with a little sugar added.
 If you do decide to use sugar, it can be coconut, turbinado, brown sugar, or white sugar.